3DCoded/Happy-Hare/Blobing-and-Stringing.md

 <table>
 <tr>
 <td>
-Referring back to the earlier ilustrations, because the extruder was empty we were able to establish the position of the internal nozzle shoulder as well as magially, some other settings:
+Referring back to the earlier ilustrations, because the extruder was empty we were able to establish the position of the internal nozzle shoulder as well (magically) some other settings:
 </td>
 <td width=30%>
 <a href="https://github.com/moggieuk/Happy-Hare/wiki/Blobing-and-Stringing/Probe_Nozzle_Shoulder.png"><img src="Blobing-and-Stringing/Probe_Nozzle_Shoulder.png" alt="Probe Nozzle Shoulder"></a>